DIGITAL FILM RESTORATION

 Most old movie film needs digital restoration.
 The colors have faded or color shifted, the overall exposure has darkened and you probably have some amount of surface damage.
 This is normal.
 Even if you have old Black and white film, it will also color shift (towards the sepia tones) and will get darker and have surface damage.

 This is where Video Conversion Experts comes in.
 We’ve been working with film scanning companies for years to build digital restoration into the scanners.
 In addition to the digital restoration the scanner can do, an editor will also go through the scanned images and color correct them as much as possible on our Pro HD and Pro 2K process.
-For more information on our digital restoration click here.
+Check out our post on our digital restoration services.

 Digital Restoration is one of those things that is normally reserved for Hollywood movies only.
 Not anymore.
 We’ve been working with film scanning manufactures for years to incorporate the latest digital restoration technology.
 It is always better to try and perform digital restoration at scan time than after the scan.